Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 Occasionally you come across an item that is perfect.
 It’s exactly what you want in every way, as if you designed it yourself.
-For me, the item that tops that list of platonic ideals is the Adidas Slide.
+For me, the item that tops the list of platonic ideals is the Adidas Slide.

-In recent years, there has been a proliferation of SKUs of slides from the brand with the three stripes.
+In recent years, there has been a proliferation of slides from the brand with the three stripes.
 If you search “slide” on the Adidas site, you’ll get all sorts of variations, from Adilette Comfort Slides to Adilette Cloudfoam Slides to the redundantly named Adilette Lite Slides.
 All of them are bastardizations of the one true king, the OG silhouette that came out in 1972, the Adidas Adilette Slides.

 “But I want a fluffy and warm house shoe!
 Something like a nice moccasin!” you scream from the misinformed island you call a home.
 Wrong.
 Mocs and other closed-toe house shoes are not a strategic choice because they are not year-round shoes.
 Your feet will sweat and create very stinky slippies; it is inevitable.